TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent.md

 This option uses the Mover Tuning plugin to:

 1. Pause torrents within a specific age range that are on your cache drive
-2. Resume the torrents after the unRAID mover finishes
+1. Resume the torrents after the unRAID mover finishes

+It also offers these features:

+- Automatically install and update the qbittorrent-api module (REQUIRED)
+- Automatically download the qBit-Mover script (REQUIRED)
+- qBit-Manage integration (OPTIONAL but recommended)
+    - Start qBit-Manage before qBit-Mover runs
+    - Resume qBit-Manage after qBit-Mover completes or after fclones finishes
+- Automatically download fclones (OPTIONAL)
+    - Run fclones (Replace copies with hardlinks)
+- Automatically set the correct unRAID User/Group and permissions

 ### Option 2

 This option runs the script from User Scripts to:

 1. Pause torrents within a specific age range that are on your cache drive
-2. Run/trigger the unRAID mover
+1. Run/trigger the unRAID mover
-3. Resume the torrents after the unRAID mover finishes
+1. Resume the torrents after the unRAID mover finishes

+---

+## Requirements

+!!! danger "Important: Disable Pre-allocation in qBittorrent"
+    Go to qBittorrent → Options → Downloads and **disable** this option:

+    `Pre-allocate disk space for all files`

+    When this option is enabled, it keeps the reserved space locked (in use) until you quit qBittorrent.

+### Tips & Info

 !!! tip

-    - Don't disable the mover from `Settings` → `Scheduler` → `Mover Settings`.
-Instead, you could set the mover to run once a month, one minute after you run the script.
+    - Don't disable the mover from **Settings** → **Scheduler** → **Mover Settings**.
+Instead, you could set the mover to run once a month, one minute after you run the qBit Mover script.
 The mover shouldn't run because it's already running.
     - If you're also using Mover Tuning, don't disable the mover from running on a schedule—this could completely disable it.
     - We recommend using Mover Tuning.
-If you do, make sure `Move files that are greater than this many days old:` matches the number of days you set in the script.
+If you do, make sure **Move files that are greater than this many days old** matches the number of days you set in the qBit-Mover script or config.

-!!! warning
+!!! info
     The screenshots below are **EXAMPLES** to show you how things should look and where to add data.
 They are **NOT** always 100% accurate reflections of the actual data or the exact values you need.

     - Always follow the recommendations in this guide.